pairinteraction/pairinteraction/README.md

 ## License

 The pairinteraction software is licensed under [LGPL v3][license-lgpl-link].
+For more information, see [LICENSE.txt](https://github.com/pairinteraction/pairinteraction/blob/master/LICENSE.txt).